Douglasdc3/docker-wordpress-ldap/README.md

 # Install

-For details look at the wordpress base image [here](https://hub.docker.com/_/wordpress/)
+This image is using components from the wordpress image [here](https://hub.docker.com/_/wordpress/)